Empatixx/Bane/README.md

 # Bane
-Watch whole video on game on https://www.youtube.com/watch?v=7VNFBQoQolU
+You can see whole game here: https://www.youtube.com/watch?v=7VNFBQoQolU

+I am going to make better readme when I will have time :c